hashicorp/consul/website/source/docs/platform/k8s/ambassador.html.md

 ## Installation

-First, install Consul and enable Connect on the agents inside the cluster.
+Before you start, install Consul and enable Connect on the agents inside the cluster.
 Decide whether you will enable [service sync] or manually register your services with Consul.